 All that changed when I was diagnosed with breast cancer at the age of 40.
 I suddenly became aware that what I was putting into my body was vitally important.
 I researched endlessly to find out how I could support myself with the food my body needed and stopped eating the highly processed food that I had eaten before.
 After a residential course at the Penny Brohn Cancer Care Centre in Bristol, I realised that I had spent most of the time there talking to the other course participants about food.
 Nutrition had become my passion!
 I decided to enrol on a 3 year diploma in Naturopathic Nutrition at the College of Naturopathic Medicine in London.

 The time spent studying was one of the most rewarding times of my life.
-Thanks to what I learnt, my eczema resolved, my energy (which was on the floor thanks to my underactive thyroid and the effects of cancer treatment) returned and thankfully I have stayed well.
-There were also benefits for my family, as I passed on information to my husband and three lively sons.
-One son, for example, found that when he reduced the amount of dairy he consumed, his skin cleared up and he no longer suffered from constant congestion.
+Thanks to what I learnt, my eczema resolved, my skin improved generally and my energy (which was on the floor thanks to my underactive thyroid and the effects of cancer treatment) returned.
+There were also benefits for my family, as I passed on information to my husband and three sons.

 The human body and its capacity for healing and moving towards balance never ceases to amaze me.
 Our bodies send us messages all the time, but in our busy modern world we often ignore them.
 If we pay careful attention to all the clues the body gives us, we can give it the correct nourishment which it needs to thrive.